TyeMcQueen/terraform-google-certificate-map-simple/README.md

 a DNS-authorized cert created by the first invocation of the module to the second.
 This is why the module itself allows for creating a pair of certificate maps (that can share certificates created by the module).

+### Unique DNS Authorizations

+This is not a limitation of this module but is a significant limitation of Cloud Certificate Manager at the time of this writing.
+DNS Authorizations must be unique across all of GCP for each domain.
+This means that trying to create a DNS Authorization for the same domain in the same project will fail to `apply`.
+Creating duplicate DNS Authorizations in different projects will mean that only one of them can be active at a time (because they each will use the same challenge record name but require different data in it).

+Each DNS-authorized certificate must link to a valid (but not necessarily active) DNS Authorization so you can't have duplicate DNS-authorized certs in a single GCP project.
+This has a couple of implications for the use of this module.

+First, changing the value of `name-prefix` while keeping at least one DNS-authorized cert configured will fail to `apply`.
+To change `name-prefix`, you must first remove all DNS-authorized certs, then you can change `name-prefix`, and then add the DNS-authorized certs in a third `apply`.

+Second, doing a disruption-free migration from a configuration that is using a DNS-authorized cert will require sharing the cert between the new and old certificate maps (unless you use a customer-managed cert as a replacement in the new certificate map).
+This is best done by using both `map-name1` and `map-name2` as described above.

+Though it is possible to reference a DNS-authorized cert created by one invocation of this module in a new invocation of it.
+But then it will not be simple to migrate the ownership of the DNS Authorization to the new invocation after the migration.

 ### Types Of Certificates